 The Water Bottle by Iron Flask keeps cold drinks cold for a long time, up to 24 hours, and can keep hot drinks hot for 12 hours a day.
 We think that this bottle is ideal for any teacher bag as it does not sweat or leak and will not make any papers and books wet.
 The bottle comes with three different lids and fits in any cup holder.

 A fresh breath during teaching is important, and sometimes there is no time for a teacher to brush their teeth in between classes.
 Mints are the best and quickest option to keep the breath fresh.
 Teachers can not chew gums.
-Especially when the students are not allowed gums during class time, the teacher should not eat them themselves.
+When the students are not allowed gums during class time, the teacher should not eat them themselves.

+#16.
 Headache Relief Essential Oil

 This Headache Relief Essential Oil should also be in every sub bag for all headaches and migraine needs.
 Sub teachers often complain about headaches during teaching but taking the time for breaks is often not possible.
 Teachers have to function daily during school hours—the natural essential oil helps relieve pain fast.